DBraun/TD-Faust/README.md

 2. Create a higher sample-rate control signal, possibly as high as the Faust CHOP, and connect it to the Faust base.

+## Using TD-Faust in New Projects

+In this repository, copy the `toxes/Faust` structure into your new project.
+You should have:

+* `MyProject/MyProject.toe`
+* `MyProject/toxes/FAUST/FAUST.tox`
+* `MyProject/toxes/FAUST/main_faust_base.tox`

+and any other files which are sibling to FAUST.tox

+Now copy `FAUST.tox` into your new project, probably near the root.
+It acts as a [Global OP Shortcut](https://docs.derivative.ca/Global_OP_Shortcut).
+Next, copy `main_faust_base.tox` into the project and use it in a way similar to how it's used in `TD-Faust.toe`.

 ## Licenses / Thank You

 TD-Faust (GPL-Licensed) relies on these projects/softwares: